lisp/de.setf.amqp/README.md

      unqualified, and as such, requires additional registration.
   5. Compile and load as: `(asdf:operate 'asdf:load-op :de.setf.amqp._version_)`

-The examples initialization [file](./examples/init.lisp) was used for MCL.
+The example initialization [file](./examples/init.lisp) was used for MCL.

 Licensing